DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 ### Type Signatures

-In Perl6, type signatures are treated the same as any other object.
+In Raku, type signatures are treated the same as any other object.
 A function's type signature can be inspected using `.signature`, and you can do runtime type signature matching using the smartmatch operator `~~` on a `Capture` object.

 Check out this example: